amanpreetsingh459/amanpreetsingh459.github.io/_posts/2023-08-13-multi-modal-machine-learning.md

 Feature fusion is a powerful technique that can be used to improve the performance of multimodal machine learning models.
 By carefully choosing a fusion approach that is appropriate for the specific task at hand, we can develop more accurate and informative multimodal machine learning models.

 ## Challenges
-Let's discuss some of the challenges which are posed by the machine leraning when done for multi modal purpose...
+Let's discuss some of the challenges which are posed by machine learning when done for multi modal purposes...

 * **Representation:** Multimodal machine learning models require data from multiple modalities to learn how to fuse the information from different sources.
 However, the data from different modalities may have different representations, which can make it difficult to combine the data into a single representation.
 For example, images may be represented as a sequence of pixels, while text may be represented as a sequence of words.